shmengoriginal/shmengoriginal/README.md

 NOTICE: Please contact me through **shyee.n.meng@gmail.com** or <a href="https://linkedin.com/in/shyeemeng" target="blank">Linkedin</a> to request access to projects not seen here.
 I'll be happy to share!

-- 🌱 I’m currently learning Vue!
+- 🌱 I’m currently learning React!

 - 💬 Ask me about Indie games, The status of your house plant, Music recs, Anime